Skip to content

 peaks in England

-At a height of 950 metres, Helvellyn is the second-highest mountain in England.
+At 950 metres, Helvellyn is the second-highest mountain in England.
 The peak is situated between the village of Patterdale and Thirlmere Reservoir.

-The Helvellyn has an almost flat summit, which made it possible for a British aircraft to land here successfully in 1926 for the first time!
+The Helvellyn has an almost flat summit, which made it possible for a British aircraft to land here successfully for the first time in 1926!
 There are many birds at Mount Helvellyn, like crows, skylarks, buzzards, and stoneflies.

-The local shepherds use the slopes of the mountain for grazing their livestock.
-Many hikers head off to explore the Helvellyn mountain trails, but it is not uncommon for these hikes to result in death.
-So, make sure you are taking all the necessary precautions and be extra careful during your climb.
+The local shepherds use the slopes of the mountain to graze their livestock.
+Many hikers head off to explore the Helvellyn mountain trails, but these hikes are not uncommon to result in death.
+So, ensure you take all the necessary precautions and be extra careful during your climb.

 Skiddaw